Font Psychology: New research & practical insights

 The processing of information is a huge topic of research in psychology.
 That brings us to typography, which is an inherent characteristic of the written word which represents information.
 Font psychology is all about the interaction between mental & neural processes, the environment which contains the typography, the typography, and the behavior associated with it.

 Cognitive psychologists are particularly interested in this area because they can ask questions like- What is the effect of fonts on memory?
 How the speed of reading a book is affected by fonts?
 Can fonts mitigate the effects of dyslexia?
-Simply put, the way people feel, think, and respond to fonts is important to psychologists.
+Simply put, the way people feel, think, and respond to fonts is in the domain of psychology.
 In fact, it is important to marketing and salespeople as well.
 Fonts can also represent a brand.
-They may or may not go with a brand and thus, make things awkward or smooth.
+Fonts may or may not go with a brand’s persona and thus, make things awkward or smooth.

 Take, for example, the internet.
 Different websites have unique typographies.
 Website owners think about what their audiences will like.
 They will consider if the font serves the purpose of the website’s content – plain information, or product sales, or conspiracy theories.
 Through these thoughts, there are standards and common opinions – Calibri is safe, Times new roman is newspaper-like, comic sans sucks (No, it doesn’t), cursive is old parchment scroll content, etc.